Netcracker/DRNavigator/documentation/Architecture.md

 ### API Security model

-**Note:** This functionality is enabled by default: `SM_SERVICE_HTTP_AUTH: "Yes"` in the Helm chart, later this value can be changed in the SM deployment.
+**Note:** This functionality is enabled by default: `BACK_HTTP_AUTH: "Yes"` in the Helm chart, later this value can be changed in the SM deployment.

 To implement secure access between Site-Manager and services, the special header is added to POST and GET requests coming from Site-Manager: